|

 WHEAT:

-weaker.
-On the KC May chart, support is the 20-day moving averge at $5.98 with
+sharply lower today.
+On the KC July chart, resistance is the 20-day moving

 David Fiala can be reached at dfiala@futuresone.com